FlorenceStad/Genome-Analysis-1MB462/README.md

 # Genome-Analysis-1MB462
 A project exploring environmental moss research and analysis, as a part of the course Genome Analysis.
 This project is part of the course Genome Analysis and follows a standard genome assembly and annotation workflow.

-# About the Project
+# Project overview
-In this project we:
+This project performs a complete genome analysis pipeline including:
 - Quality control of sequencing reads (FastQC)
 - Read trimming and preprocessing (Trimmomatic)
 - Genome assembly using long reads (Flye)